superfly/docs/reference/runtime-environment.html.md

 **Docker Image Reference**: The name of the Docker image running this container.
 Useful if your application needs to launch Machine instances of itself to scale up-or-down.
 Read about how [a Rails app runs Machines for scale-to-zero background workers](https://fly.io/ruby-dispatch/rails-background-jobs-with-fly-machines/). `registry.fly.io/my-app-name:deployment-01H9RK9EYO9PGNBYAKGXSHV0PH` is an example of the Docker Image Reference's format.

 ### `FLY_MACHINE_ID`
-**Machine ID**: Each Fly Machine is identified by a unique Machine ID.
-This is the ID that `flyctl` and the `Machines API` use to identify that Machine, and you'll see it in the [logs](/docs/flyctl/logs/).
+**Machine ID**: The unique ID that flyctl commands and the Machines API use to identify a Machine.
+You can find it in the [logs](/docs/flyctl/logs/).

 ### `FLY_MACHINE_VERSION`
-**Machine Configuration Version**: Every Machine configuration has an associated version.
-Whenever you update a Machine's configuration (including when you update its Docker image), it gets a new `FLY_MACHINE_VERSION`.
-The exception to this is that changing only the Machine's metadata doesn't trigger a new version.
+**Machine Configuration Version**: The version associated to a specific Machine configuration.
+When you update a Machine's configuration (including when you update its Docker image), it gets a new `FLY_MACHINE_VERSION`.
+You can see this change by running `fly machine status`.
+Changing the Machine's metadata however doesn't trigger a new version.

 ### `FLY_PRIVATE_IP`
-**Private IPv6 Address**: This is the `IPv6 address` of the Machine on its [6PN private network](/docs/reference/private-networking/).
+**Private IPv6 Address**: The IPv6 address of the Machine on its [6PN private network](/docs/reference/private-networking/).

 ### `FLY_PROCESS_GROUP`
-**Process Group**: This is [the process group](/docs/apps/processes) associated with the Machine.
+**Process Group**: The [process group](/docs/apps/processes) associated with the Machine.

 ### `FLY_VM_MEMORY_MB`
-**Machine Memory**: This is the memory allocated to the Machine, in MBs.
+**Machine Memory**: The memory allocated to the Machine, in MB.
 It's the same value you'll find under https://fly.io/dashboard/personal/machines and VM Memory in the output of `fly machine status`.
-More information on sizing [here](/docs/machines/guides-examples/machine-sizing/)!
+Learn more about [Machine sizing](/docs/machines/guides-examples/machine-sizing/).

 ## _Request Headers_